HouzuoGuo/laitos/doc/Daemon: mail server.md

 Don't forget to put password PIN in front of the toolbox command!

 ## Tips
-Mail servers are often targeted by spam mails.
-But don't worry, use a personal mail service that comes with strong spam filter (such as Gmail) as `ForwardTo` address, and spam mails will not bother you any longer.
+- Mail servers are often targeted by spam mails - but don't worry, use a personal mail service that comes with strong spam filter (such as Gmail) as `ForwardTo` address, then spam mails will not bother you any longer.
+- Occasionally spam filter (such as Gmail's) may consider legitimate mails forwarded by laitos as spam, therefore please check your spam folders regularly.